 Scholarships and bursaries vary with each business school, but they can be offered for alumni, academic excellence or to promote diversity.

 For instance, Warwick Business School (WBS) has £2million of scholarships for MBA and MSc candidates.
 As part of your MBA application, you have to write 300 words on why you believe you deserve a share of the award.
-The University of Edinburgh also offers a range of MBA scholarships.
-Browse university websites to explore more examples.
-Find out more about scholarships and bursaries.
+Browse university websites to discover who else offers scholarships, or find out more about scholarships and bursaries.

-Another way you can raise money for your MBA is by crowdfunding.
+You could also consider raising money for your MBA by crowdfunding.